zqfang/GSEApy/README.rst

 GSEAPY is a python wrapper for **GSEA** and **Enrichr**.
 --------------------------------------------------------------------------------------------

 GSEAPY could be used for **RNA-seq, ChIP-seq, Microarry** data.
-It's used for convenient GO enrichments and produce **publishable quality figures** in python.
+It's used for convenient GO enrichment and produce **publishable quality figures** in python.

 GSEAPY has five sub-commands available: ``gsea``, ``prerank``, ``ssgsea``, ``replot`` ``enrichr``.